The SpongeBob SquarePants Movie: SpongeBob SquarePants Movie 300

 On October 15, 2004, the film was the first to sponsor a NASCAR race: the 300 mi, Busch Series SpongeBob SquarePants Movie 300 at Charlotte Motor Speedway in North Carolina.
 It was the first race of its kind where children at the track could listen to a special, "kid-friendly" radio broadcast of the event.

 Kyle Busch and Jimmie Johnson debuted a pair of SpongeBob SquarePants-themed Chevrolet race cars in the race.
 Johnson's No. 48 Chevrolet included an image of SpongeBob across the hood, and Busch's No. 5 Chevrolet featured Patrick Star.
-Johnson said, "This sounds so cool I know there are a lot of families who will be excited that Lowe's is doing this.
-The great thing is there will be something for every type of race fan.
-Plus how can we go wrong with SpongeBob helping us out on the car?"

 Release

+Theatrical

-The SpongeBob SquarePants Movie premiered on November 14, 2004, at Grauman's Chinese Theatre in Los Angeles.
-It was released in the United States on November 19.
+The SpongeBob SquarePants Movie held its premiere on November 14, 2004, at Grauman's Chinese Theatre in Los Angeles, and featured a yellow carpet.
 Among celebrities who saw the premiere with their children were Ray Romano, Larry King, Ice Cube, Gary Dourdan, and Lisa Kudrow.
-The carpet was a reminder of home for Tom Kenny, SpongeBob's voice actor; he said, "I have a 15-month-old daughter, so I'm no stranger to yellow carpets."
+It was later released in the United States on November 19.

+Home media

 The film was released on VHS and DVD on March 1, 2005, in wide- and full-screen editions, by Paramount Home Entertainment.
 The VHS release is known for being the last animated film by Nickelodeon Movies to be released on the platform.
 The DVD special features include an 18-minute featurette, The Absorbing Tale Behind The SpongeBob SquarePants Movie, featuring interviews with most of the principal cast and crew; a 15-minute featurette, Case of the Sponge "Bob", hosted by Jean-Michel Cousteau; a 20-minute animatic segment featuring scenes from the film with dialogue by the original artists, and the film's trailer.
 As a tie-in to the film's DVD release, 7-Eleven served a limited-edition Under-the-Sea Pineapple Slurpee in March 2005.

 The film was released as a Blu-ray-plus-DVD combination pack on March 29, 2011, alongside Charlotte's Web.
 It was re-released on DVD and Blu-ray on December 30, 2014.
+A 4K Ultra HD Blu-ray was released on July 16, 2024, to commemorate the film's 20th anniversary.